Trade finance for corporates is getting a major upgrade as the banks back initiative to deliver letters of credit over blockchain

 By deploying Corda, corporates gain access to a single, simplified channel to connect with their trade partners across multiple networks and different technology solutions.
 Legally enforceable title documents can flow across organizations, technology platforms and business networks, reducing the time for documents in transit, without the need for all parties to be on a single platform.
 This allows for faster presentations and shortens the working capital cycles for corporates to a greater degree than existing solutions.

 Technology providers are also getting involved.
 Cost and ease of integration remains critical for corporates and banks.
-Recognising this, Voltron is piloting a program with a number of corporates, trade platform vendors, ERP suppliers and other ecosystem participants, who will embed Voltron functionality and network connectivity into their existing solutions.
+Recognising this, Contour is piloting a program with a number of corporates, trade platform vendors, ERP suppliers and other ecosystem participants, who will embed Contour functionality and network connectivity into their existing solutions.

 Don’t be left behind